ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Package and Module Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Use short, lowercase word or words for module names.
+Use a short, lowercase word or words for module names.
 Separate words
 with underscores to improve readability.
 For example, ``module.py`` or
 ``my_module.py``.